Enlarged version: challenges to comprehension

 63. A. Neelameghan.
 Seminal mnemonics as a pattern for systems analysis.
 In: Library Science with a Slant to Documentation 7 (1970) p.
 353-364; Neelameghan, A.: Presentation of ideas in technical writing.
 Delhi-Bombay-Bangalore-Kanpur: Vikas Publ.
 House 1974.
 189 p.

 65. Christopher Butler.
-Number symbolism.
-London: Routledge and Kegan Paul 1970
+Number Symbolism.
+Routledge and Kegan Paul, 1970

 75. U.S. Army Medical Intelligence and Information Agency.
 Office of the Surgeon General.
 Soviet and Szechoslovakian Parapsychology Research.
 Part 11: Psychotronic generator research).
 Washingtin D.C.: Defense Intelligence Agency.
 Sept.
 1975.
 (DST-1810S-387-75)

-79. A. Maslow.
-Religions, values and peak experiences.
-Columbus, Ohio: Ohio State University Press 1964
+79. Abraham H. Maslow.
+Religions, Values and Peak Experiences.
+Ohio State University Press 1964

 82. Hermann Weyl.
 Symmetry.
 Princeton University Press 1952.
 (See also note 33)